nekename/OpenDeck/README.md

 ### Windows

-- Download the latest release (`.exe` or `.msi`) from [GitHub Releases](https://github.com/nekename/OpenDeck/releases/latest).
-- Double-click the downloaded file to run the installer.
+- **Installer**: Download the latest release (`.exe` or `.msi`) from [GitHub Releases](https://github.com/nekename/OpenDeck/releases/latest).
+Double-click the downloaded file to run the installer.
-- Alternatively, you can find opendeck-portable [here](https://github.com/AtmanActive/opendeck-portable/releases).
+- **Portable**: Download the latest release from [GitHub Releases](https://github.com/AtmanActive/opendeck-portable/releases).
+Unzip to a folder of your choice and run opendeck-portable.exe.
+Copy/move the whole folder at will, when not running.

 ### macOS